 THE FLAVOUR MAP

 Many things are compared to fine wines, but on a recent trip to Burgundy I realised that with cacao nothing could be more true.
-Great single estate chocolate and cacaos, like fine wines, each have their own stunningly individual flavours, born from their strain, influenced by their soil and climate and then brought alive in different ways by different chocolate makers.
+Great single estate cacaos, like fine wines, each have their own stunningly individual flavours, born from their strain, influenced by their soil and climate and then brought alive in different ways by different chocolate makers.
 Flavour wheels seem to be used for everything from wine to maple syrup.
 They make it a little easier to understand the complicated and often very personal world of taste – one person’s ‘straw’ might be another person’s ‘grass’.
 Cacao is something of immense depth and complexity.
 On my Flavour Map you will find all the major categories, but I have deliberately not made a complete list of the four hundred plus flavour types within them – it is a map to help you find your own way.
 There are many beans with many flavours, one for every mood and one for every moment.
 This is where I see the cacaos sitting on my Flavour Map.

 Tasting chocolate is an art.
 It is a complex business because there are at least 400 chocolate flavour notes.
 Most chocolates are made so they have a ‘house taste’ that is consistent every time.
 They use a blend of beans and have a particular balance between sugar and vanilla that masks small flavour differences.
 However our chocolate is made ‘bean to bar’ from single estate cacaos, so not only is each bean different but there will be subtle differences from one crop to the next and indeed from one batch to the next.
 We celebrate these flavour differences.
 A number of different factors affect the tasting process.